June 26, 2018

 The previous five posts of this blog have introduced the business objectives of Sustainable Agricultural Systems.
 I now intend to explore the challenges and opportunities facing this business and the agricultural industry.

-This week’s post will consider the risks inherent in today’s financial system, and why this is important to analyse as it relates to an investment in Sustainable Agricultural Systems and the subsequent turnkey SAS System offering.
+This week’s post will consider the risks inherent in today’s financial system, and why this is important to analyse as it relates to an investment in Sustainable Agricultural Systems.

 In 1984, James Tobin worried that: “we are throwing more and more of our resources, including the cream of our youth, into financial activities remote from the production of goods and services.”

 Corporate stock buybacks, bank derivatives, and real estate bubbles are good examples of the non-productive and wealth extractive financialised economy to which James Tobin refers.

 For more than 35 years the financialised economy has reigned supreme.
 But will it for the next 35 years?

 According to the IMF, total global debt now exceeds $237 trillion, putting the global debt-to-GDP ratio well above 300%.

 This debt is in addition to approximately $750 trillion of bank derivatives as reported by the Bank for International Settlements (BIS).

 In her latest book, Collusion – How Central Bankers Rigged the World, author Nomi Prins bluntly sums up the outcome of the quantitative easing (QE) policy facilitated by the G7 central banks post 2007-2008.

 “Speculation raged in the wake of this abundant cheap capital much as a global casino would be abuzz if everyone gambled using someone else’s money.
 Yet bank lending did not grow, nor did wages or prosperity, for most of the world’s population.
 Instead, central bankers created asset bubbles through their artificial stimulation of banks and markets.
 When these bubbles pop, the fragile financial system and economic world underlying them could be thrown into an economic depression.”